amankumar6/ToDo/README.md

 1. For Database MongoDB has used.

-1. For login any user Passportjs has been used.
+1. For login-in a user Passportjs has been used.

 1. Sentry has been used for error tracking.